kunalj101/python_intro_hackathon/chapter1.md

 --- type:MultipleChoiceExercise lang:python xp:50 skills:1 key:2f83694db6
 ## How to install Python?

 While DataCamp provides an awesome interface to get you started, you will need to run a local instance of Python for any serious Data Science work.
 The simplest way would be to download <a href="https://www.continuum.io/downloads"> Anaconda</a>.
-It has most of the libraries & packages you would need, and removes any version conflicts.
+An open source distribution of Python, it has most of the libraries & packages you would need, and removes any version conflicts.
 I strongly recommend this for beginners.
 For this course, we will be using Python 3.x